-3.3 Deputy Minister
+3.3 Deputy Minister of NRCan

-The Deputy Minister of Natural Resources is a key link between the CER and the Minister.
-The Deputy Minister works with the Chairperson and CEO, as appropriate, respecting the development and implementation of, for example, applicable policies; CER business planning and reporting; and budget and resource-related matters.
+The Deputy Minister of NRCan is a key link between the CER and the Minister.
+The Deputy Minister works with the Board, or the Chairperson on behalf of the Board, on matters related to the Board's mandate and with the CEO on key operational matters including, for example, the development and implementation of applicable policies; CER business planning and reporting; and budget and resource-related matters.
 The Deputy Minister may play an active role in any general portfolio coordination initiatives under the direction of the Minister.